Assistant Coach Tori Johnson

-Tori Johnson is in her seventh year as the head assistant coach for the Rochester Community and Technical College volleyball team.
+Tori Johnson is in her eighth year as the head assistant coach for the Rochester Community and Technical College volleyball team.
 A Preston, Minnesota, native, Tori brings a wealth of coaching experience to the Yellowjacket bench.
 She has previous experience coaching Fillmore Central and Kenyon-Wanamingo Junior Olympic volleyball teams.
 As well, she has coached for the Rochester Youth Volleyball Association’s Southern Minnesota Volleyball program.
 She has previous experience as a RYVA board member and helps with the VolleyTot and Miniball programs.
 She has a Bachelor of Science Degree in Nursing from the University of Minnesota.

 “Not only do I enjoy teaching the skills and strategies of volleyball, but I enjoy being a mentor for the young ladies as they begin or continue on their collegiate journey.
 It is great to be a part of the winning legacy of Yellowjacket volleyball, and I continuously look forward to helping our athletes with the goals and obstacles of being elite collegiate athletes.”